Traditional Turkish Food: A Guide on What to Eat and Drink in Turkey

 Simit

-The French have the baguette, the Americans the bagel, and the Turks the simit!
+The French have the baguette, the Americans have the bagel, and the Turks have the simit!
 These round loaves of bread, a cross between a pretzel and a bagel, are sold on every street corner for a few cents.
 The simit has been around since the 16th century and is eaten today with cheese, jam or even Nutella!

 Turkish Delight

 How can I talk about traditional Turkish food without mentioning the famous Turkish Delight?
 This Turkish dessert is famous all over the world and abroad it could be called the most important dessert in Turkey.
-However, many locals told us that they rarely eat Turkish delight, as it's more of a dessert served at parties or other occasions.
+However, many locals told us that they rarely eat Turkish Delight as it's more of a dessert served at parties or other occasions.

 Turkish delight has a chewy consistency similar to sweets and is made from starch and sugar.
 They're then flavoured with lemon or rose water and sometimes rolled in pistachios, hazelnuts or even rose petals... simply delicious and surprisingly not too sweet!